 Since its inception in 1966, Ranch Ehrlo Society has been governed by a volunteer board of directors.
 These volunteers contribute a significant amount of time to assist in the direction of programs and services for youth and their families.

-In recognition of this volunteer contribution, Ranch Ehrlo established a policy to name group homes were named after past chairs.
+In recognition of this volunteer contribution, Ranch Ehrlo established a policy to name group homes after past chairs.

 Current board of directors (2017-2018)